SmartMemory

 KnobDefaultWhen to change

-budget_ms1500Bump to 3000+ when combining with decompose_query; drop to 800 if you only ever hit hop 1-2.
+budget_ms1500Bump to 3000+ when combining with decompose_query.
+Drop to 800 if you only hit hop 1 or 2.

-top_k5Multi-hop returns the merged top-K — bump for analytics, leave low for chat context.
+top_k5Multi-hop returns the merged top-K. Bump for analytics, leave low for chat context.

 On this page